leanprover-community/tutorials/README.md

 looking like, and maybe start picking up some key words.

 There are solutions for all the exercises in `src/solutions`.
-If you need help about any specific exercise.
-You can come on [Zulip](https://leanprover.zulipchat.com) in the "new members" stream and look for a thread called "tutorials NNNN" where NNNN is the exercise number.
+If you need help about any specific exercise, you can come on [Zulip](https://leanprover.zulipchat.com) in the "new members" stream and look for a thread called "tutorials NNNN" where NNNN is the exercise number.
 If no such thread exists, you can create one!